Kamran Murtaza

-Kamran Murtaza is a Pakistani politician and has the status of a Senior Advocate of the Supreme Court of Pakistan.
+Kamran Murtaza is a Pakistani politician and a Senior Advocate at the Supreme Court of Pakistan.
 He is currently serving as Senator of Pakistan from Balochistan Province for the term 2021 - 2027.
 He also remained in office as a Senator from 2003-2009.
 His political affiliation is with (MMA) Jamiat Ulema-e-Islam (F).
 He is the founder of Kamran Law Associates.

 He was granted status of the 'Senior Advocate of the Supreme Court of Pakistan' on merit in note of his contributions as a lawyer.
 He holds 126 Reported Judgments to his name and contributed to 390 unprecedented legal issues in his career.
 He has also served in following notable legal positions: